seyhankhan/fall-in-love-with-a-sandboxer/README.md

-# 'Fall in love' with a Sandboxer - Sandbox Community
+# 'Fall in love' with a Sandboxer

 Uses [Google Sheets API](https://developers.google.com/sheets/api) to read/update the spreadsheet and the [Fisher–Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) to randomise pairs in O(n).